 Truck accidents often occur because of negligence.
 After an accident, it’s common to immediately think that the truck driver was the one to blame.
 They may have been driving while distracted, fatigued, or were disobeying the rules of the road.
 However, the truck driver isn’t always the one at fault.
 The trucking company could have acted negligently.
-If you’ve been injured in an accident involving a truck, an injury lawyer from Golden Law Offices can represent you and get you the compensation you deserve.
+If you’ve been injured in an accident involving a truck, an injury lawyer from Golden Law Office can represent you and get you the compensation you deserve.

 We understand how nerve-wracking it can be to go up against a large trucking company.
 We won’t be intimidated and will do everything we can to get you a favorable settlement.
 Trucking companies need to know that their responsibility to keep their vehicles safe is something they need to take seriously.

 The Commercial Vehicle Safety Alliance (CVSA) has shared data regarding their brake safety enforcement event, which is unannounced.
 Their findings for 2018 were troubling, and everyone who drives on highways with commercial vehicles should be aware of their report.

 The CVSA looked at around 11,000 large trucks and buses.
 They tested the brake systems to find which were underperforming or completely nonfunctioning.
 They also looked for any violations with the vehicles’ antilock braking systems.
 Of these 11,000, they found that 14 percent needed to be put out of service because of their safety violations.

 This is the highest it’s been since the CVSA started this event, called Brake Safety Day.
 Since the numbers have not improved, it shows that negligence in the trucking industry continues to grow.
 They aren’t taking safety measures to ensure their vehicles are road ready.
 They’re risking the lives of their drivers and everyone else on the road with them.
 In addition to failing to maintain the brakes, trucking companies should also train their drivers to know about brake problems when they’re inspecting the truck before a trip.